Duration: 33 minutes

 Trust requires openness, honesty, engendering confidence and creating a sense that the government’s motives align with the public good.
 In countries such as the UK with a government that has none of these attributes scientists probably have to distance themselves from the government.

-- Question de Huseyin Kucukali – Many governments made several types of mistakes in this crisis, are there specific methods or good practices for undoing, reconstructing wrongly established behaviours?
+- Question from Huseyin Kucukali – Many governments made several types of mistakes in this crisis, are there specific methods or good practices for undoing, reconstructing wrongly established behaviours?

 There are principles of crisis management that are well established and have not been adhered to.
 Key among them are: 1) preparedness, 2) timeliness, 3) proportionality, and 4) willingness to learn.